 Joe Skupski ’71

-Joe Skupski was a member of Padua’s Golf, Basketball and Baseball teams and named the Most Athletic in the class of 1971.
-He was the leading scorer for the Basketball team during his junior and senior seasons, leading the 1969-70 team to the Elite 8 in Ohio and Crown Conference championship.
-Skupski currently ranks in the top 15 in career scorers in Padua Basketball history and was named to the All-City and the All-District team in 1970 and 1971 by the local newspaper writers.
-Skupski was also a member of Padua’s Golf team, which advanced and finished 10th at the Ohio state tournament in 1968 and Padua’s baseball team.
+Joe Skupski was a member of Padua’s Golf, Basketball and Baseball teams and named the Most Athletic in the Class of 1971.
+He was the leading scorer for the basketball team during his junior and senior seasons, leading the 1969-70 team to the Elite 8 in Ohio and Crown Conference championship.
+Skupski currently ranks in the top 15 in career scorers in Padua Basketball history and was named to the All-City and the All-District teams in 1970 and 1971 by local sportswriters.
+Skupski was also a member of Padua’s Golf team, which advanced and finished 10th at the Ohio State Tournament in 1968.
 Skupski went on to play golf and basketball at Cleveland State University and was inducted into CSU’s Hall of Fame in 2002.

 Paul Supan ’72

-Paul Supan participated in four varsity sports at Padua earning 11 varsity letters in Football, Basketball, Baseball and Track & Field.
-Supan earned three varsity letters in Football, three letters in Basketball, three in Track & Field and two in Baseball.
-Supan was the leading scorer for Padua and earned first team all-conference honors for Basketball in his senior year.
-Supan was also a member of the Regional Runner-up and Crown Conference championship team during his sophomore season for Basketball.
-He won and set the conference record at the time in the Long Jump his senior year.
-Supan played catcher for the Padua Baseball team, which won over 20 games in both his junior and senior seasons.
+Paul Supan participated in four varsity sports at Padua earning 11 varsity letters in football, basketball, baseball and track and field.
+Supan earned three varsity letters in football, three letters in basketball, three in track and field and two in baseball.
+Supan was the leading scorer for Padua and earned First Team All-Conference honors for basketball in his senior year.
+Supan was also a member of the Regional Runner-up and Crown Conference Championship team during his sophomore season for basketball.
+He placed first in the conference with the long jump, setting a conference record.
+Supan played catcher for Padua Baseball teams that won over 20 games in both his junior and senior seasons.

 Joe Lapka ’78

-Joe Lapka participated in three varsity sports at Padua: Football, Basketball and Baseball, receiving 6 varsity letters and earning Crown Conference honors in all three sports.
-Lapka led the Bruins in receptions and receiving yards during his senior Football season.
-He still ranks in the Top 5 in Padua Football History for receptions and yards in a game when he had 10 catches for 160 yards against John Marshall that was ranked #1 in the city at that point in the season.
-At season end, Lapka was selected to the Plain Dealer All Scholastic Team consisting of 28 players from The Greater Cleveland area.
-Lapka was the captain of the basketball team and led the team in assists as their shooting guard during his senior season.
-The Baseball season of 1977 was his most memorable season as the team won the Crown Conference and finished as the State Runner-up team.
-Lapka was recognized on the Plain Dealer All-Scholastic team and led the Bruins with 28 RBI’s receiving the Most Outstanding player honors that season.
-Lapka went on to play college baseball at Jacksonville State University where he earned All Gulf South Conference honors as their Third Baseman during his Junior and Senior year.
+Joe Lapka participated in three varsity sports at Padua: football, basketball and baseball, receiving six varsity letters and earning Crown Conference honors in all three sports.
+Lapka led the Bruins in receptions and receiving yards during his senior football season.
+He still ranks in the top five in Padua Football history for receptions and yards in a game when he had ten catches for 160 yards against John Marshall, who was ranked #1 in the city at the time.
+At season end, Lapka was selected to the Plain Dealer All-Scholastic Team consisting of 28 players from the Greater Cleveland area.
+Lapka was the captain of the Basketball team and led the team in assists as their shooting guard during his senior season.
+The baseball season of 1977 was his most memorable season as the team won the Crown Conference and finished as the State Runner-up Team.
+Lapka was recognized on the Plain Dealer All-Scholastic Team and led the Bruins with 28 RBI’s receiving the Most Outstanding Player honors that season.
+Lapka went on to play college baseball at Jacksonville State University where he earned All-Gulf South Conference honors as their third baseman during his junior and senior year.
 He was also selected to the NCAA Southeast Regional Team as he helped the Gamecocks to over 20 and 30 wins in each of his seasons.

 Sean Gorius ’94